shansiddiqui94/Rxpress/README.md

 - **Authentication System**: Implement a secure user authentication system for patient and pharmacist logins.
 - **Point of Sale (POS) Integration**: Integrate with point-of-sale systems for seamless checkout and inventory management.
 - **Medication Refill Reminders**: Send automated reminders to patients for prescription refills.
-- **Inventory Management**: Integrate with pharmacy inventory systems for stock level tracking and resupply notifications.
+- **Inventory Management**: Integrate with pharmacy inventory systems for stock-level tracking and resupply notifications.
 - **Patient Medication History**: Access complete medication history for better prescription decisions.
+- **Chat with a Pharmacist.

 ## Pharmacist Dashboard Structure